<- brm(

 on threading available on CRAN.

-Finally, an important remark on exact reproducibility of the results: In the default setting of threading exact reproducibility is not maintained!
+In the default setting of threading exact reproducibility is not maintained!
 This stems from the fact that the large log likelihood sums are partitioned into blocks of varying size and these sums are moreover accumulated in a random order.
 Due to the limited floating point precision of CPU cores this leads to slightly varying results at the order of the machine precision (\(10^{-16}\) commonly).
 In case exactly reproducible results are required, Stan offers a static version of reduce_sum

 .
 This variant can be requested by using the static=TRUE